jaypipes/ghw/README.md

 * `ghw.NICLinkInfo.AdvertisedLinkModes` is a string slice containing the link modes being advertised during auto negotiation.
-* `ghw.NICLinkInfo.AdvertisedPauseFrameUse` is a boolean indicating if pause frame use is being advertised durinig auto negotiation.
+* `ghw.NICLinkInfo.AdvertisedPauseFrameUse` is a boolean indicating if pause frame use is being advertised during auto negotiation.
 * `ghw.NICLinkInfo.AdvertisedAutoNegotiation` is a boolean indicating if auto negotiation is advertised.
 * `ghw.NICLinkInfo.AdvertisedFECModes` is a string slice containing the FEC